 Upwards of $13 billion in goods are shoplifted each year, according to the National Association for Shoplifting Prevention.
 While penalties for shoplifting are not as harsh as penalties for other crimes, those charged with shoplifting can still face fines and jail time.
 If you've been charged with shoplifting, here's what you need to know.

-California law classifies shoplifting as theft.
+Under California Law (Penal Code 495.5), shoplifting is defined as entering an open business with the intent to steal property valued at less than $950 and is usually charged as a misdemeanor offense.
 This crime is not as cut and dry as sticking something into your pocket and walking out of the store with it.
 You can be charged with shoplifting if you're suspected of committing any one of a number of various acts, such as changing the tag on an item with one of a lesser value.